GSA/search-gov/README.md

 The app does its best to avoid interacting with most remote services during the test phase through heavy use of the [VCR](/wiki/Editing-Recording-and-Re-recording-API-calls-with-VCR-(WIP)) gem.

-You should be able to simply run this command to get a valid `secrets.yml` file that will work for running existing specs:
+Run this command to get a valid `secrets.yml` file that will work for running existing specs:

     $ cp config/secrets.yml.dev config/secrets.yml